 HONORING HEROES: 2025 BOYNTON BEACH FIRST RESPONDERS AWARDS LUNCHEON SET FOR APRIL 25

+ANNUAL EVENT HONORS CITY OF BOYNTON BEACH POLICE, BOYNTON BEACH FIRE RESCUE, PALM BEACH COUNTY SHERIFFS OFFICE AND PALM BEACH COUNTY FIRE RESCUE

-BOYNTON BEACH, FL, UNITED STATES, April 9, 2025 /EINPresswire / -- The Boca Raton/Boynton Beach Chamber of Commerce will host the 2025 Boynton Beach First Responders Awards Luncheon on Friday, April 25, 2025, from 11:45 a.m. to 1:30 p.m. at Benvenuto Restaurant, 1730 N. Federal Highway in Boynton Beach.
-The event, proudly presented by Baptist Health, will recognize the extraordinary service, courage, and commitment of Boynton Beach's police, firefighters, and paramedics.
+BOYNTON BEACH, FL, UNITED STATES, April 16, 2025 /EINPresswire / -- The Boca Raton/Boynton Beach Chamber of Commerce will host the 2025 Boynton Beach First Responders Awards Luncheon on Friday, April 25, 2025, from 11:45 a.m. to 1:30 p.m. at Benvenuto Restaurant, 1730 N. Federal Highway in Boynton Beach.
+The event will recognize the extraordinary service, courage, and commitment of first responders including the City of Boynton Beach Police, Boynton Beach Fire Rescue, Palm Beach County Sheriff Office and Palm Beach County Fire Rescue.

 Sponsored by Florida Blue – Presented by Juan Awad, Market Leader for Palm Beach, Martin, St. Lucie, Okeechobee, Indian River, and the Treasure Coast